gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 The main components on device side are:

 #### Raspberry Pi 3 (model B)
 The **Raspberry Pi 3** will be responsible for sending the temperature and humidity data retrieved from the sensor to the Azure IoT Hub service.
-The Integration between device and Azure IoT Hub will be done with a Python program and with **Azure IoT Hub device SDK for Python** that will be described later.
+The Integration between device and Azure IoT Hub will be done with a **IoT application** written in Python and with **Azure IoT Hub device SDK for Python** that will be described later.

 For my PoC I reused an old Raspberry Pi 3 (model B) that I bought about a year ago.
 Raspberry Pi 3 Model B was released in February 2016 with a 1.2 GHz 64-bit quad core ARM Cortex-A53 processor, on-board 802.11n Wi-Fi, Bluetooth and USB boot capabilities.

 I have also installed the **Raspberry Pi OS with desktop and recommended software** on Rasperry Pi 3.

 Raspberry Pi OS is a free operating system based on Debian optimized for the Raspberry Pi hardware.
-For further information this is the [link](https://www.raspberrypi.org/software/operating-systems/) where you can fint the official documentation.
+For further information this is the [link](https://www.raspberrypi.org/software/operating-systems/) where you can find the official documentation.

 With Raspbian being the official OS for the Raspberry Pi,  I think that is a better choice for new users to start with due to it being so widely adopted and there are tons of examples and guidelines.

 #### DHT-22 Sensor
 The **DHT22 Sensor** will be responsible for retrieving the temperature and humidity data from environment.
-The Integration between Sensor and the Rasperry device will be done through a program written in Python and by a Python Library named **Adafruit_DHT Library**.
-The details about Python program and Python Library will be discussed later.
+The Integration between Sensor and the Rasperry device will be done through a Python Library named **Adafruit_DHT Library**.
+The details about Python Library will be discussed later.

 The DHT22 (also named as AM2302) is a basic, low-cost digital temperature and humidity sensor.
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air, and spits out a digital signal on the data pin (no analog input pins needed).
 It uses a capacitive humidity sensor and a thermistor to measure the surrounding air.
 Temperature measuring range of the DHT22 is from -40°C to +125°C with ±0.5 degrees accuracy, and humidity measuring range, from 0% to 100% with accuracy from 2% to 5%.